Michigan Virtual names 2015 Online Teacher of the Year

 “Michigan Virtual is an elite organization that provides innovative instructional opportunities,” she said.
 “I am fortunate to work for an organization that takes pride in providing quality learning experiences that aid in the success of Michigan students.”

 Gleason received the award at Michigan Virtual’s annual professional inservice conference for its instructional staff.
 Ben Ashby of Zeeland was the other finalist for the award.
-Ashby teaches Spanish at Zeeland Middle School and has worked as a contract and part-time instructor for MV for eight years.
+Ashby teaches Spanish at Zeeland Middle School and has worked as a contract and part-time instructor for Michigan Virtual for eight years.

 Governor Rick Snyder and State Superintendent of Public Instruction Brian Whiston congratulated Gleason for being selected as the eighth online teacher of the year.